Quantum information theory and Fourier multipliers on quantum groups: Convolutions by elements of

-Now, we will show that the bounded Fourier multipliers from $\L^1(\QG)$ into $\L^p(\QG)$ on a \textit{co-amenable} locally compact quantum group are convolution operators.
-Recall that a locally compact quantum group $G$ is co-amenable if and only if the Banach algebra $\L^1(\QG)$ has a bounded approximate unit with norm not more than 1.
-A known class of examples of coamenable locally compact quantum groups is given by finite quantum groups.
+Now, we will show that the bounded Fourier multipliers from $\L^1(\QH)$ into $\L^p(\QH)$ on a \textit{co-amenable} quantum hypergroup are convolution operators.
+The faithfulness of the convolution for locally compact quantum groups is proved in \cite[Proposition 1]{HNR10}.